alegarciadelrio/intune/README.md

 ## 📁 Repository Structure
 This repository is organized into several folders, each containing scripts for specific deployment scenarios:

+- **active-directory**:
+  - Contains PowerShell scripts for Active Directory and Azure AD user management
+  - `CreateAccount.ps1` - Creates new user accounts in AD and Azure AD with parameterized inputs
+  - `DisableAccount.ps1` - Disables or archives user accounts when employees leave
+  - Supports both interactive and automated execution with parameters
+  - Provides comprehensive error handling and logging

 - **dot-net-35**:
   - Contains the `installDotNet35.ps1` script for enabling or disabling .NET Framework 3.5 on Windows devices